kakashijk/144fps/README.md

 ---

 ## 📝 Notes
+- Turn disable when you're not playing game.
 - App SetBox is lightweight yet powerful, even more powerful than EditDatabase..
 - Works best when combined with **Shizuku** or **ADB**.